MrAl3x0/lexai/README.md

 - **Jurisdiction-Specific** — Get answers tailored to specific legal jurisdictions (currently supports Boulder and Denver, CO).
 - **Source Referencing** — Responses include links to the original legal texts used to generate the answer.
 - **Powered by GPT-4** — Leverages OpenAI's most advanced models for high-quality responses.
-- **Professional Structure** — Organized into a scalable and maintainable package.

 ## Getting Started